nettamei/IR-Project/README.md

 In addition to the preprocessing we did on the query, we gave weight to each token in the query.
 Words that were inside quotation marks are given more weight because they are more likely to be the essence of the query.

+Query Expansion
+For query expansion we used the package nltk.wordnet in order to get synonyms and hyponyms for the query words and added them to the query.

 Search
 For the search we used 5 components:
 - Title - binary ranking, does the wanted word exist in the title or not.